We Deal in Lead A Weird West Gunslinger Adventure Game

 • A piece of your soul

 Result.
-What is the outcome’s shape?
+What does the outcome look like?
 Was the attempt successful?

 The Gunslinger undertaking the Ritual pays the cost and seeks inside themselves for the outcome.
 HRT save to initiate the ritual.

-On success, roll 3d6 on the Rituals table.
+On success, roll 3d6 on the Rituals table (next page).
 Failure: temporary loss of d6 HRT but the cost is not collected.

 Result 3d6